 - 3.1 To guide them in the strategic management of the assets and control the various risks to which the Scheme is exposed, the Trustees have considered their objectives and adopted the following (the "Investment Objectives").
-The primary objectives are: - To ensure that it can meet its obligations to the beneficiaries of the Scheme. - To limit the probability of a significant reduction in the funding level. - 3.2 To achieve the Investment Objectives, the Trustees have received advice from the Fiduciary Manager on an appropriate target period to achieve full funding on a prudent liability measure, given the expected benefit payments.
+The primary objectives are: - To ensure that it can meet its obligations to the beneficiaries of the Scheme. - To limit the probability of a significant reduction in the funding level. - 3.2 To achieve the Investment Objectives, the Trustees have recently decided to carry out a Buy-Out transaction to further improve the chances of achieving the Scheme's main objective of paying member benefits as and when they fall due.
+The first step of this is a Buy-In with Aviva.
+In the case of the Scheme, a Buy-In is an insurance policy that matches the Scheme's liabilities and is designed to cover future benefits of all the Scheme's members.
+It is held by the Scheme as an asset alongside other investments and the Buy-In has recently been completed, as of 10th May 2024.
+Therefore, the Trustees investment are now a mix of Buy-In assets and residual cash.
 This objective guides the investment strategy as set out in Section 5.
-The Trustees receive periodic advice from their Fiduciary Manager on the progression and appropriateness the investment objectives as set out above.
+The Trustees receive periodic advice from their Fiduciary Manager on the progression and appropriateness of the Investment Objectives as set out above.